 Please share with us why you consider Duke a good match for you.
-Is there something in particular about Duke’s academic or other offerings that attracts you?
-(200 word limit)
+Is there something in particular about Duke’s academic or other offerings that attract you?
+(200 words maximum)

-This question is essentially a version of the “Why This College?” question.
-You should focus on talking about a specific, class, lab, resource, or program that is of particular interest to you at Duke.
-What about Duke makes it the best fit for you and offers you the chance to do something that you could not do at any other university?
-Don’t talk about the academics as a whole, instead dive deeper and do your homework about what you plan to take advantage of once on campus.
+This is a rather straightforward “Why Duke?” question, so don’t over complicate your answer.
+However, don’t mistake simple for vague—your answer should include details from your research about a specific program, lab, resource, or opportunity that you are especially interested in exploring while at Duke.
+Always keep in mind that you should elaborate on opportunities that are unique to Duke and aren’t offered at other universities.
+Instead of talking about the academics or environment as a whole, dive deeper and do your homework about what you plan to take advantage of once on campus.
 Lastly, don’t forget to make this entry fun to read.
 No matter what you are saying, there is always an engaging way to say it!

 **The following two prompts are optional, but if you have a response to the first one, we would highly recommend that you share it!

-Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity and gender expression.
-If you would like to share with us more about your identity, you can do so here, or use any previous essay prompt you feel is appropriate.
-(250 word limit)
+Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
+If you would like to share with us more about your identity in these areas, you can do so here, or use any previous essay prompt you feel is appropriate.
+(250 words maximum)